parimalp/System-Design-on-Zynq-using-SDSoC/lab1.md

     <i>Entering project name</i>
     </p>

-	You could have clicked Click X on the Welcome tab to close it, and you would have seen the empty workspace in the background.
+	You could have clicked X on the Welcome tab to close it, and you would have seen the empty workspace in the background.
 From there, you would have selected File &gt; New &gt; Xilinx SDx Project to open the New Project GUI.
 You then would have entered lab1 as the project name.

 1. Click **Next** to see _Platform_ window showing various available platforms.

 	Notice that neither of PYNQ-Z1 or PYNQ-Z2 are listed.
-We will have to add the board platform as a custom
+We will have to add the board platform as a custom platform.

     <p align="center">
     <img src ="./images/lab1/Fig4.png" />